YALLA: You’ll Never Walk Alone

 About YALLA

+YALLA: You’ll Never Walk Alone: is a solo exhibition featuring images and ephemera from Brooklyn-based, Lebanese, Palestinian-American photographer, Marwan Shousher.
 The exhibition title, “YALLA” is loosely translated as “C’mon.
-Let’s Go!” in Arabic, while the subtitle refers to the song, “You’ll Never Walk Alone” by Gerry & The Pacemakers (1963), which has become an iconic anthem of solidarity through working class soccer/football clubs in Liverpool, Glasgow, and Dortmund.
-The combination of phrases references the exhibition’s intersection between the subculture of soccer/football, and international movement building.
+Let’s Go!” in Arabic, while the subtitle refers to the song, “You’ll Never Walk Alone” by Gerry & The Pacemakers (1963), which has become an iconic working class anthem associated with European football clubs in Liverpool, Glasgow, and Dortmund.
+The combination of phrases references the exhibition’s intersection between the subculture of soccer fandom and transnational solidarity.

 Marwan Shousher, photograph, Herri Norte Taldea Ultras, San Mames Stadium, Bilbao, Euskai.
 Herria (Spain), 2025

-Rooted in a lineage based on shared communal identity, intergenerational soccer fandom has historically served as an inclusive arena to express solidarity with both grassroots and global resistance movements aligned with anti-racism, anti-fascism, and anti-colonization.
+Rooted in a lineage based on shared communal identity, intergenerational soccer fandom has historically served as an inclusive arena for grassroots and global resistance movements aligned with anti-racism, anti-fascism, and anti-colonization.

-These matches were organized by Shousher over the course of a decade, adjacent to Hearaide, the non-profit founded by Dr. Randa Mansour-Shousher, Marwan’s mother.
+These pick-up games were organized by Shousher over the course of a decade, played adjacent to Hearaide, the non-profit founded by Dr. Randa Mansour-Shousher, Marwan’s mother.
 Hearaide provides auditory healthcare globally—especially in areas of conflict, where hearing loss is increased due to the high frequency of bombing throughout Palestine, Lebanon, and Jordan.

 Marwan Shousher, digital photograph, Aida Camp, Bethlehem, Palestine, 2022